 When we use such a word as mystery, it indicates our attitude of respect and wonder, our recognition that we are standing before something which is at once both knowable and yet beyond our complete comprehension.” – from the foreword of The Religious Potential of the Child, by Sofia Cavalletti

 The Catechesis of the Good Shepherd (CGS), is a Christian education method for children ages 3-12, quite different than a traditional Sunday School program.
 Because it is attuned to the developmental and spiritual needs of children, the Catechesis experience is both religious education and spiritual formation.
 Our focus is on helping each child strengthen his or her personal prayer life, participate more deeply in the Divine Liturgy, and grow knowledge of Scripture and of God’s unfolding salvific work throughout history.
 This holistic approach to Orthodox catechesis is enriching both our children and the volunteers who serve them, fostering a culture of continual spiritual growth.

-St. John the Evangelist has instituted the CGS method for the last three years to serve the spiritual needs of our children.
+In 2013, St. John the Evangelist has instituted the CGS method to serve the spiritual needs of our children.
 It is our sincere hope that through the information provided in the following pages you will be edified and strengthened in the Orthodox faith and inspired to share the fruits of this amazing approach to Christian education with others in your parish communities.